quynhXEM/chat.web/developer_guide.md

 Read the [Choosing an issue](docs/choosing-an-issue.md) page for some guidance about where to start.
-Before starting work on a feature, it's best to ensure your plan aligns well with our vision for SOC Connect.
+Before starting work on a feature, it's best to ensure your plan aligns well with our vision for SOC.
 Please chat with the team in [#element-dev:matrix.org](https://join.chat.socjsc.com/#/#element-dev:matrix.org) before you start so we can ensure it's something we'd be willing to merge.